hariKRN2000/hariKRN2000/README.md

 **Ph.D.
 Student in Chemical Engineering | Process Modeling | Synthetic Biology Enthusiast**

 Welcome to my GitHub profile!
-I am a Ph.D. student in **Chemical Engineering** at **Texas A&M University**, with a foundation in process modeling, systems and synthetic biology.
-My expertise lies in integrating engineering principles with computational tools to optimize processes and innovate in biotechnology and chemical systems.
+I am a Ph.D. student in **Chemical Engineering** at **Texas A&M University**, with interests in systems and synthetic biology, feedback control, and chemical process modeling.

 ---